Whitehaven and Western Lakeland

 The modest size of the town belies the fact that it was once a world leader in industry and became the second greatest port outside London during the 18th century.
 It thus has a surprisingly fascinating history with many American connections including George Washington, John Paul Jones and Benjamin Franklin.
 Whitehaven also had a prominent place in the story of the rum, tobacco and slave trades.

 This all started when the Lowther family developed the town’s coal trade and harbour.
-Previously, the town had been an insignificant fishing hamlet but the surrounding area had a rich history stretching back past the Vikings and Romans into Neolithic times.
+Previously, the town had been an insignificant fishing hamlet but the surrounding area had a rich history stretching back past the Vikings, who settled in the area, and the Romans who had a fort at Moresby and defences along the coast from Ravenglass to Hadrian's wall, into Neolithic times when local stone axes were exported across Europe.
 Western Lakeland is now a tranquil escape from industrialisation with England’s highest mountain, Scafell, overlooking the deepest lake, Wast Water, and many beautiful valleys radiating out to the coastal plain.

 Ravenglass